iov-one/ClickHereToGetStarted/README.md

 2. Whether or not you wish to play with our testnet at this time, starring our repos, especially **Weave** and **IOV-Core**, is a great way to stay updated. **Follow these links to view these repos and star them**: [Weave](https://github.com/iov-one/weave "Weave Repository"), [IOV-Core](https://github.com/iov-one/iov-core "IOV-Core Repository").

+If you have questions about the project then we encourage you to drop into our Mattermost chat.
+You can sign up [here](https://t.co/Bb2DBHDLUQ "IOV Community Chat") for the #Community channel, and if you let us know that you're a dev we’ll invite you to our #Developers channel!

 # Introduction to IOV